 Unfortunately, bi individuals are not commonly represented in mainstream media (and the few times we are, we're not depicted in the best or most accurate manner).
 There aren't bi events and spaces like there are gay and lesbian ones.
 While I've seen more articles in the past few years about bi identity, they still pale in comparison to the number of pieces I see about gay and lesbian identity.

 When faced with this response, I kept writing and telling my story, knowing how important bi visibility is.
 I then started creating a platform for others to share their stories, conducting more interviews and profiles.
 The more I wrote, the more positive feedback I received, and the more I realized how much bi visibility is lacking.

 Then I started writing for larger publications, like The Washington Post and Cosmopolitan, and I was asked to come on podcasts, as a relationship expert.
 I was even a guest on Dan Savage's podcast Savage Love, and together, we tackled some questions from a bi man struggling to meet women.
 I then became a contributing editor at The Advocate, primarily covering topics relating to sex and sexual health.

 Here, on bi.org, I would like to go back to what inspired me to become a writer.
-I want to discuss all sorts of relationships: relationships with ourselves, with friends, lovers, family members, the larger LGBTQ community, and the straight community.
+I want to discuss all sorts of relationships: relationships with ourselves, with friends, lovers, family members, the larger LGBTI community, and the straight community.
 I want to tackle how to not only find but sustain meaningful relationships as bi+ identifying individuals.